A sound horizon independent measurement of $H_0$ from BOSS, DESI and DES Y3: Cosmological results

 First of all, for the EDE model, we find no differences between the values of $h$ and $\Omega_m$ reconstructed in the $\alpha_{r_s}$-fix or $\alpha_{r_s}$-free analyses.
 Moreover, the reconstructed values are compatible with the $\Lambda$CDM expectation, despite the mock being generated at values significantly different from $\Lambda$CDM.
 This illustrates the limitation of performing analyses with data of this precision.
 One cannot conclude that models affecting the sound horizon and leading to large $h$ values are excluded solely based on a $\Lambda$CDM analysis: one {\it expects} to reconstruct low $h$ in that case (see also Ref.~\cite{Smith:2022iax} for similar results).
 This conclusion is valid regardless of the value of the scale cut.

 Second, for the $w_0w_a$ model, when including information up to $k_{\rm max}^B = 0.23\,h\,{\rm Mpc}^{-1}$, we see a difference of $\sim 1.9\sigma$ between the reconstructed $h$ values, similar in amplitude to what is found with real data ($\sim 2\sigma)$, with the $\alpha_{r_s}$-free analysis being biased low and the $\alpha_{r_s}$-fix analysis being (slightly) biased high.
-The difference then reduces to $1\sigma$ when the scale cut is restricted to $k_{\rm max}^B = 0.18\,h\,{\rm Mpc}^{-1}$ Mpc$^{-1}$. {This result is consistent with Ref.~\cite{Lu:2025sjg} which shows a preference for dynamical dark energy when the bispectrum BOSS data above $k^B_{\rm max}$ are included.} This suggests that the behavior we see with real data is reasonable, and is likely another manifestation of the preference for dynamical dark energy observed in the data.
+The difference then reduces to $1\sigma$ when the scale cut is restricted to $k_{\rm max}^B = 0.18\,h\,{\rm Mpc}^{-1}$ Mpc$^{-1}$. {This result is consistent with Ref.~\cite{Lu:2025sjg} which shows a preference for dynamical dark energy when the bispectrum BOSS data above $k^B_{\rm max}$ are included.} {This indicates that the behavior we see with real data is consistent with the preference for dynamical dark energy observed in the data}~\cite{Lu:2025gki,Lu:2025sjg}.